 Simply put, if you build a website on your computer, all of the website files are on your computer and nobody else can see them.
 But with a web hosting service, your website files get stored in a space on the internet, so anybody can view them.

-This allows people to type your domain name, such as www.IsItWP.com, into the address bar of their browser and instantly get access to you website.
+This allows people to type your domain name, such as www.isitwp.com, into the address bar of their browser and instantly get access to your website.

 If you haven’t chosen a domain name for your website yet, check out our post on how to pick the best domain name.